adopt-liveview/adopt-liveview/priv/pages/2024/04-09-components-from-other-modules-en_US.md

 ---

 When we create a component as a function in a LiveView we gain access to it in our HEEx using `<.function_name>`.
-However, if you need to use it in another LiveView you need to say the module name too.
+However if you need to use it in another LiveView you need to say the module name too.
 Create and run `shared_component.exs`:

 ```elixir
 Mix.install([